blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/Responder/Responder.md

 ```
 > [!NOTE]
 >
 >Remember!!!!
-The IP address in the command will be different!
+The IP address in the command will be different!<br>
 >It should be your Windows systems IP address.
 If you do not know it, open a Command Prompt and run the following:
 ><pre>ipconfig</pre>